John Aquilina

 John Joseph Aquilina (born 12 March 1950, in Malta), an Australian former politician, is a former member of the New South Wales Legislative Assembly representing the electorate of Blacktown between 1981 and 1991 and the electorate of Riverstone between 1991 and 2011 for the Labor Party.

 Between 1986 and 1988 and again between 1995 and 2003, he served in a range of ministerial portfolios including Minister for Natural Resources and Minister for Youth and Community Services in the Wran and Unsworth Labor governments and Minister for Education and Training, Minister for Fair Trading, and Minister for Land and Water Conservation in the Carr Labor government.

 From 2003 to 2007, he was Speaker of the NSW Legislative Assembly, and was Leader of the House from 2007 until his retirement in 2011.

-Aquilina re-acquired citizenship of Malta and has served as Malta's Ambassador for various countries post his retirement from Australian politics.
+In 2011, Aquilina re-acquired citizenship of Malta and served as Malta's Ambassador for various countries post his retirement from Australian politics.